To provide guidelines regarding affirmative action applicable to the entire university.

 I. Policy Statement:

-The University is committed to a policy of equal opportunity in employment, retention, and advancement of employees without regard to age, color, creed, disability, gender identity, national origin, race, religion, sex, sexual orientation, veteran status, or any other basis protected by federal and/or state law, except in rare instances where sex may be a bona fide occupational requirement of the applicant, and to a policy of affirmative action for protected classes.
-Affirmative action entails special efforts by the University community to recruit and hire protected class members throughout the University, proportionate to their availability in the relative labor market.
+The University is committed to a policy of equal opportunity in employment, retention, and advancement of employees without regard to age, color, creed, disability, ethnicity, gender identity, genetic information, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, veteran or military status, or any other basis protected by federal and/or state law, except in rare instances where sex may be a bona fide occupational requirement, and to a policy of affirmative action for protected classes.
+Affirmative action entails special efforts by the University community to recruit, hire, and retain protected class members throughout the University, proportionate to their availability in the relative labor market.
 These policies apply to all positions in the University.

 II.
 Authority and Responsibility for Affirmative Action